tendermint/tendermint/docs/tutorials/go-built-in.md

 ```

 You may have noticed that the application we are writing will crash if it receives
-an unexpected error from the database during the DeliverTx or Commit methods.
+an unexpected error from the database during the `DeliverTx` or `Commit` methods.
 This
 is not an accident.
 If the application received an error from the database, there
 is no deterministic way for it to make progress so the only safe option is to terminate.

 ### 1.3.4 Query

-We'll want to be able to determine if a transaction was committed to the state-machine.
+We'll want to read key/value pairs written to `kvstore` application.
-To do this, let's implement the Query method in app.go:
+To do this, let's rewrite the Query method in `app.go`:

 ```go
 func (app *KVStoreApplication) Query(req abcitypes.RequestQuery) abcitypes.ResponseQuery {